kevingoos/GPSDLib/README.md

 # GPSD-CSharp-Library
-A library for connecting to a GPSD (GPS Deamon) service in C#.
-This library is not official support by the developers of GPSD.
+A library for connecting to a GPSD (GPS Deamon) service in C#./n This library is not official support by the developers of GPSD.